The Legend of Vox Machina

-The Legend of Vox Machina is an American adult animated fantasy television series produced by Metapigeon, Titmouse, Inc., and Amazon Studios, which premiered on Amazon Prime Video on January 28, 2022.
+The Legend of Vox Machina is an American adult animated fantasy television series produced by Metapigeon, Titmouse, Inc., and Amazon MGM Studios, which premiered on Amazon Prime Video on January 28, 2022.
 The series is based on the first campaign of the Dungeons & Dragons web series Critical Role.
 It stars Laura Bailey, Taliesin Jaffe, Ashley Johnson, Matthew Mercer, Liam O'Brien, Marisha Ray, Sam Riegel, and Travis Willingham, reprising their roles from the campaign.

 The first season consists of twelve episodes, the first ten of which were funded via a Kickstarter campaign.
 In November 2019, ahead of the series premiere, it was renewed by Amazon for a second season which premiered on January 20, 2023.
-On October 6, 2022, ahead of season two's premiere, Amazon renewed the series for a third season.
+In October 2022, ahead of season two's premiere, Amazon renewed the series for a third season, which premiered on October 3, 2024.
+It was renewed for a fourth season the same month.
+In July 2025, Amazon announced that the fourth season is scheduled to premiere in 2026; they also announced that the show was renewed for a fifth and final season.

+The series received widespread acclaim from critics and audiences, with praise for its animation, humor, voice acting, action sequences, writing, and faithfulness to the original game campaign.
+A spin-off series set twenty years later, The Mighty Nein, is scheduled to premiere on November 19, 2025 and will adapt the second Critical Role campaign.

 Premise

 Setting

-The series is set in Exandria, a fictional world created by Matthew Mercer in 2012 for his personal Dungeons & Dragons campaign which then launched as the actual play web series Critical Role in 2015.
+The series is set on Exandria, a fictional world created by Matthew Mercer in 2012 for his personal Dungeons & Dragons campaign, which then launched as the actual play web series Critical Role in 2015.
 Most of the story takes place on the continent of Tal'Dorei in locations such as the metropolis of Emon and the city-state of Whitestone.

 Synopsis

 The first two episodes of the series depict "an all-new story about the seven-member Vox Machina team at D&D Level 7 on their first 'grown-up' mission, which occurs prior to Critical Role's first RPG show".
 The series then adapts the Briarwood arc from the original web series, "in which the Vox Machina crew avenge the murder of the rulers of the town of Whitestone and most of their offspring by the evil Lord and Lady Briarwood".
-In the second season the series also adapts "other classic Vox Machina story arcs", such as the Chroma Conclave arc.
+In the second and third season the series also adapts "other classic Vox Machina story arcs", such as the Chroma Conclave arc.

 Cast and characters

+The members of Vox Machina are the following seven characters (and one significant pet):